 “The AMA was a very different place back then,” she says.
 “It was overwhelmingly white, overwhelmingly over the age of 60, and they still rolled up the drink carts at lunch.”

-Dickey laughs at the observation.
+Dickey laughs at her description.

-“The Councils of the American Medical Association were the study groups dealing with the major industry issues, such as ethics, legislation, development and education.
+“The Councils of the American Medical Association were the study groups dealing with the major industry issues, such as ethics, legislation, development, and education.
 These groups were where AMA policies were made.

 “When they opened up a spot on each of the councils for students and resident members, I couldn’t resist getting involved.”

 The timing of the opportunity wasn’t ideal for the Dickeys.
 Nancy had yet to become a resident, a position which would garner her a paycheck.
-Franklin was supporting his young family on a teacher’s salary of about $6,000 a year.
+Franklin was supporting the young family on a teacher’s salary of about $6,000 a year.

 “As a small-town family-physician, you get to do a lot of different things.
-My exposure to the issues with which the AMA was debating on behalf of physicians across the country helped me stay on the leading edge of healthcare.”
+My exposure to the issues with which the AMA was debating on behalf of doctors across the country helped me stay on the leading edge of healthcare.”

 Some things in medicine are reasonably straightforward.
 Dickey estimates that during her time in private practice, she delivered more than 4,000 babies.

-“God love the people I worked with here at the Health Science Center,” Dickey relfects, “because shortly after I got here until pretty much the middle of 2000, I spent a lot of time on airplanes doing AMA work.
+“God love the people I worked with here at the Health Science Center,” Dickey reflects, “because shortly after I got here until pretty much the middle of 2000, I spent a lot of time on airplanes doing AMA work.